volatiletech/sqlboiler/README.md

     global database handle using `boil.SetDB()`.
 - Naming collisions, if the code fails to compile because there are naming collisions, look at the [aliasing](#aliases) feature.
+- A field not being inserted (usually a default true boolean), `boil.Infer` looks at the zero value of your Go type (it doesn't care what the default value in the database is) to determine if it should insert your field or not.
+In the case of a default true boolean value, when you want to set it to false; you set that in the struct but that's the zero value for the bool field in Go so sqlboiler assumes you do not want to insert that field and you want the default value from the database.
+Use a whitelist/greylist to add that field to the list of fields to insert.

 For errors with other causes, it may be simple to debug yourself by looking at the generated code.
 Setting `boil.DebugMode` to `true` can help with this.
 You can change the output using `boil.DebugWriter` (defaults to `os.Stdout`).